EU makes eleventh-hour push for deal on Russia oil sanctions | Headlines

 Instead, they will ask diplomats and ministers to find a solution that would also ensure fair competition between those still getting Russian oil and that cut-off.
 One EU diplomat said it represented "limited progress", with too many details still to be determined for a full agreement at the two-day summit, where leaders will have few concrete results if the impasse over an oil embargo holds up a wider package of sanctions on the table.

+And in another sign of how EU leaders are struggling to agree on more sanctions, a planned ban on Russians acquiring property in the EU was dropped after Cyprus objected to it, one EU diplomat said.
+"After Russia attacks Ukraine, we saw what can happen when Europe stands united," German Economy Minister Robert Habeck said on Sunday.
+"With a view to the summit tomorrow, let's hope it continues like this.
+But it is already starting to crumble and crumble again."

-The EU leaders will declare continued support for Ukraine to help it fend off Russia's assault and they will discuss how to deal with the impact of the conflict, especially the spike in energy prices and an impending food supply crisis.
-'UNITY CRUMBLING'
+EU AID The EU leaders will declare continued support for Ukraine to help it fend off Russia's assault and they will discuss how to deal with the impact of the conflict, especially the spike in energy prices and an impending food supply crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)